IDivisionTeam/twig/README.md

 brcha -clean
 ```

-`-r <remote>` - (optional) Allows the deletion of remote branches alongside their corresponding local branches.
+`r <remote>` - (optional) Allows the deletion of remote branches alongside their corresponding local branches.

 ```terminal
 brcha -clean -r origin
 ```

-`-assignee <username>` - (optional) Specifies the username (from the email) to verify that the Jira issue is assigned to you before permitting remote branch deletion.
+`assignee <username>` - (optional) Specifies the username (from the email) to verify that the Jira issue is assigned to you before permitting remote branch deletion.
 Use your Jira email, which might match `BRCHA_EMAIL`, e.g., `example.user@example.com`.

 ```terminal
 brcha -clean -r origin -assignee example.user